john-itcsolutions/cheirrs/README.md

 Refer to https://discourse.charmhub.io/t/charm-tools/1180 for details of "charm tools" commands.
 Note also that each interface or layer is documented on its own repo site.

-We have assembled the code in metadata.yaml, layer.yaml, and smart_web.py (the so-called reactive code in Python).
-Aside from cloning this repo (`git clone https://github.com/john-itcsolutions/smart-web.git`), one also needs to git clone the repo's above (12 in all) in the list of layers and interfaces above.
+We have gone further, and assembled the code in metadata.yaml, layer.yaml, and smart_web.py (the so-called reactive code in Python).
+Aside from cloning this repo (`git clone https://github.com/john-itcsolutions/smart-web.git`), one also needs to git clone the repo's above (11 in all) in the list of layers and interfaces above.
 These must be cloned into the "layers" and "interfaces" directories under "smart-web/".

 The charm appears to be ready to work, however we are having trouble getting our NVIDIA driver to load, and this seems to be preventing the docker-registry charm itself from working (a separate Canonical Ltd charm, which needs to be installed in the dbase-bchains model by cloning https://github.com/CanonicalLtd/docker-registry-charm.git to your outer working directory, and building and deploying  the charm with: